 Bankruptcy is a federal court process designed to eliminate debts or repay them under the protection of the bankruptcy court.
-For individuals, most people file either Chapter 7 or Chapter 13 because a court order can call an “automatic stay,” prohibiting most creditors from hounding you to collect what you owe.
+For individuals, most people file either Chapter 7 or Chapter 13, because a court order can call an automatic stay, prohibiting most creditors from hounding you in order to collect what you owe.

-However, you must consider the costs, both financially and socially, before taking action.
-If you declare bankruptcy, renting an apartment, a car, or buying a house will be extremely difficult because of your credit.
+However, you should consider the costs, both financially and personally, before taking action.
+If you declare bankruptcy, renting an apartment or buying a house or a car will be extremely difficult because of your credit.
 In addition, future job opportunities could be compromised, perhaps leading to more financial issues.

-Of all the types, Chapter 7 is the most severe and takes about four to six months to complete.
-It is a liquidation plan where most of your assets are sold off to repay lenders and creditors.
-You will have to pass the means test in order to file – meaning, you need to have an income below or equal to the median income in your state.
-If you qualify after the means test, you will have to complete a credit counseling session before filing.
+Of all the bankruptcy types, Chapter 7 is the most severe and takes about four to six months to complete.
+It’s a liquidation plan where most of your assets are sold off to repay lenders and creditors.
+You’ll have to pass the means test in order to file – meaning, you need to have an income below or equal to the median income in your state.
+If you qualify after the means test, you’ll have to complete a credit counseling session before filing.

 The Chapter 7 Bankruptcy Process

 You’ll fill out several forms listing your income, assets and debt.
 You have to list everything, or it might not be erased and may even be considered an act of fraud.
 You’ll then pay a fee to file a petition for bankruptcy court and a date will be set.
 The petition automatically prevents creditors from garnishing your wages or suing you.
 Your creditors will be informed and you’ll receive a court-appointed trustee to oversee the process.